-Restaurant Workers Bite Back Against Food Delivery Apps
+Restaurant Workers Bite Back Against Food Delivery Apps | www.ozy.com

 In the U.S., grocery delivery firm Instacart faced allegations similar to those against DoorDash earlier this year, and quickly changed its policies.
 Under pressure, Tony Xu, the CEO of DoorDash — which serves 3,300 cities — took to Twitter in July to acknowledge they had erred.
 “It’s clear from recent feedback that we didn’t strike the right balance,” he tweeted.

+As the number of gig economy workers rapidly increases — they numbered 55 million in the U.S. in 2017 — their protests will become harder for politicians to ignore.

 And in India, workers of leading food delivery app Zomato took to the streets to protest a wage cut this past summer.
 Meanwhile, the National Restaurant Association of India (NRAI) is campaigning to boycott delivery apps, arguing that the bargains these services insist on offering are killing their margins.
-At least 300 restaurants in New Delhi’s satellite city of Gurugram have “logged off these offer-driven membership programs,” says Prakul Kumar, NRAI general secretary.
+At least 300 restaurants in New Delhi’s satellite city of Gurugram have “logged off” from the apps, according to the NRAI.
+The association’s message to restaurants?
+“Offer right quality at the right price, rather than falling for such discount gimmicks,” said NRAI President Anurag Katriar, in a September press statement.

-“If there are only discount offers all the time, how is the money going to come in?” asks Kumar.

-It’s a quandary that’s transforming the food industry.
+That’s not an easy choice for many in the food industry.
 In the U.S. and other tech-driven societies such as India, a series of eateries only accessible through food delivery apps have emerged since 2015.
 These so-called “ghost kitchens” have fancy menus and branding you can view online or on Facebook — but they don’t advertise a physical address you can visit.
 The model works well for small enterprises with few resources to invest in a physical restaurant.
 In India, this has helped revive traditional cuisines that were dying — while opening up economic opportunities for homemakers who can’t step out to work but can cook in their kitchens.

 But for established restaurants, the impact of these apps has been more complex.
 Between 2018 and 2023, online food deliveries are expected to grow at five times the rate of on-premises restaurant sales in the U.S., according to strategic consulting firm LEK.

 So restaurants must make themselves active on delivery apps — or will miss out on a growing chunk of customers.
 But because their financial model involves receiving a commission of all earnings from member restaurants, discounts that these apps apply mean restaurants earn less per order than they otherwise would.
-“Restaurants get customers [because of these offers] but they are not making a profit,” says Kumar.
 In the U.S. this past summer, a fresh controversy emerged, when Google launched an “Order Online” button, where it partnered with delivery firms like DoorDash and ChowNow but cut out any online ordering systems that some individual restaurants have set up for themselves.
 Many of these restaurants have since protested Google’s move.

 A distrust of food delivery apps has also spread to workers.
 In February in China, workers for major food delivery platforms Meituan and Ele.me stopped taking orders in the cities of Dongguan, Pinghu and Qingdao and in a town in the eastern province of Shandong.
 The workers alleged that they were being underpaid and overworked.
 Chau says at least 90 percent of food delivery worker strikes are the result of sudden wage cuts, in some cases by half.

-Note: (Correction: This story has been updated to reflect comments of NRAI President Anurag Katriar based on a September press statement, instead of the group’s Secretary-General Pratul Kumar, who had not spoken with OZY.)